- Acknowledgments, Releases, Waivers

 - All Youth and Eagle Classes will be based on three (3) Pro/Am scores, plus the Classic.

-- In classes that average fifteen (15) competitors or more during the year the Shooter of the Year awards and bonuses will be presented to the top three (3) competitors with ten percent of entry fees collected prior to the Classic distributed 50% for 1st, 30% for 2nd and 20% for 3rd.
+- In classes that average more than fifteen (15) competitors during the year the Shooter of the Year awards and bonuses will be presented to the top three (3) competitors with ten percent of entry fees collected prior to the Classic distributed 50% for 1st, 30% for 2nd and 20% for 3rd.

-- In classes that average less than fifteen (15) competitors per event for the season only one place will be recognized for Shooter of the Year.
-These classes may also be evaluated for continuance as a competition class.
+- In classes that average less than fifteen (15) competitors for the season only one place will be recognized for Shooter of the Year.
+Classes that average less than ten (10) shooters will be evaluated for continuance as a competition class.

 Pro Pressure Point ShootDown Procedures:

 - Should time and weather permit, the Tournament Director may designate Pro Classes for a Pro Pressure Point Shoot Down to determine the final order of finish.

 - Designated classes may have a maximum of five participants.
 If there is a tie for score and bonus rings that would exceed five shooters the “Closest-to-the-Center of the10-ring” tie-break procedure (see Scoring Rules “I”) will be used to determine the fifth position.

 - Prior to the start of the Shoot Down all unknown class competitors will have a ten-minute period to judge the targets.
 Anyone not available for any of the judging period forfeits this opportunity and will be required to adhere to the Shoot Down pace without additional time for judging.

 - The group will have one minute to shoot their respective target.
 Anyone not shooting within the allotted one minute will be given a zero for that target.
 Should weather condition dictate the Tournament Director may elect to extend the time allotted or suspend the use of the clock.